Kingxukai/linux/Documentation/hwmon/sysfs-interface.rst

 `curr[1-*]_rated_max`
 		Maximum rated current.

-Also see the Alarms section for status flags associated with currents.
+Also see the woke Alarms section for status flags associated with currents.

 *****
 Power